chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I enjoy working in open, collaborative teams where we share knowledge and focus on delivering a great product.

-In my previous role, I mentored junior developers and found that the best results come when people learn from each other.
 I like environments where asking questions is encouraged and code reviews are seen as learning opportunities.

 I also appreciate teams that care about quality and best practices - whether it's implementing clean code standards, optimizing processes, or building reusable components.
 These things matter for long-term success.